Wrong Interpretations

 Chronology

 Many readers will find our conclusions difficult to accept.
 Christ said that after the fig tree rebuds, as much as a generation will pass before Christ returns in glory.
 Therefore, from our perspective, the overall length of the Tribulation will be roughly forty years.
 But most pretribulationists are confident that it will last only seven years, equal to the seventieth week of Daniel.
 The common belief that the Tribulation will be a very short period is, however, not supported by a careful look at Scripture.
-In another lesson on this site, we will present arguments that the Tribulation will be a considerably longer period.
+Elsewhere on this site, we present arguments that the Tribulation will be a considerably longer period.

 Further Reading